-Location: At this time the Area of Searches (AoSs) and potential export cable locations are based on desktop assessments, therefore, to be judicious it has been assumed that the geotechnical sampling will be conducted across the whole of the application area.
+Location: At this time the foreshore project area and potential export cable locations are based on desktop assessments, therefore, to be judicious it has been assumed that the geotechnical sampling will be conducted across the whole of the application area.
 However, once the geophysical data has been analysed, the geotechnical sampling will be undertaken within the boundary of the site, along the potential cable export route, and across mooring/anchorage areas.